 About Len Jessup

 Len Jessup joined UNLV as its 10th president in January 2015.
 An accomplished leader in higher education, Jessup brings experience as a university professor, administrator, entrepreneur and fundraiser.
 He will lead UNLV on its path to become a high-performing, community-engaged Tier One research university.
-Among his top priorities is the development of a UNLV School of Medicine.
+Among his top priorities is the development of UNLV Medicine.

 Like many of UNLV’s students, Jessup was the first in his family to graduate from college.
 This experience informs his understanding of the crucial role universities play in transforming families and communities, and it has been a motivating factor in his career in higher education leadership.